trixs76/FinalProjectKristof/README.md

-A simple project for a final exam in Java.
+A simple project "InsuredApp" for a final exam in Java.